jeremykpark/aiq-mem0ai-config-samples/README.md

 * memory.py - the original version for connecting to mem0 cloud
 * mem0_editor.py - the original version
-* memory_local.py - new version for connecting to local resources like Quadrant and Ollama
+* memory_local.py - new version for connecting to local resources like Quadrant, Nvidia NIMs and Ollama
 * memory_nvidia_build.py - new version for connecting to build.nvidia.com
-* memory_nvidia_ngc.py - new version for connecting to Nvidia NGC
 * register.py - updated with additional files

 Mem0 config field list are listed in Mem0_core_configuration_options.md